-Further, even when the Respondent is not a member of the University community, supportive measures, remedies, and resources may be accessible to the Complainant by contacting the Title IX Coordinator or Victims Advocate (refer to contact information as previous stated).
+Further, even when the Respondent is not a member of the University community, supportive measures, remedies, and resources may be accessible to the Complainant by contacting the Title IX Coordinator.

 In addition, the University may take other actions as appropriate to protect the Complainant against third parties, such as barring individuals from University property and/or events.